GluuFederation/docs-ce-prod/3.1.3/source/admin-guide/uma.md

 ## Scopes Expressions

 UMA 2 Scope expressions is Gluu invented extension of UMA 2 which gives flexible way to combine scopes and thus propose more robust way to grant access.
+Scope expression is based on [Json Logic](http://jsonlogic.com/).

 ### Register resource with scope_expression